Job search strategies

 1. Identify the type of job that you prefer.

 Think about your skills, experience, and education.
 Identify what type of job you would like to have.
 Create a list of keywords to use when searching online job listings.

 2. Research potential employers and industries.

-- Use ReferenceUSA (Library card required from home) to create a list of companies you want to target.
-Look up these companies on Career Insider (Library card required from home) to get the inside scoop on what it's like to work for them.
+- Use the A to Z database (Library card required from home) to create a list of companies you want to target.

 - Visit the company websites to learn about how many employees they have, their products and services, locations, and other information that might apply to your job search.
 Check their job listings.
 If a company doesn't list job openings on their website, call them and ask if they have any opportunities.